 SSO Management¶

-Guance supports SAML-based and OIDC/Oauth2.0 protocol SSO management.
-Enterprises can manage employee information in the local IdP (identity provider) without synchronizing users between Guance and the enterprise IdP, allowing employees to log in and access Guance through specified roles.
+Guance supports SSO management based on SAML and OIDC/OAuth 2.0 protocols.
+Enterprises can manage employee information in their local IdP (Identity Provider) without synchronizing users between Guance and the enterprise IdP.
+Employees can log in and access Guance through designated roles.

 In SSO Management, you can:

-- Configure single sign-on based on the corporate domain
+- Configure single sign-on based on enterprise domain name

-- Enable role mapping based on the corporate domain for more precise single sign-on
+- Enable role mapping based on enterprise domain name for more granular single sign-on

 User SSO¶

-If an employee's email matches the domain suffix of the unified identity authentication of the company, they can log in to Guance via this email and access the system according to the configured permissions.
+Employees whose email addresses conform to the domain suffix of the enterprise's unified identity authentication can log in to Guance using that email address and access the system according to the configured permissions.

-- Navigate to Management > Member Management > SSO Management > User SSO;
+- Go to Manage > Member Management > SSO Management > User SSO.

 - Start configuration.